Hot chocolate is one of those things that I miss—a lot.

 Also, hot chocolate powder packets are just gross too.
 I know, I grew up on them, but there is so much added sugar and crap in there that you shouldn’t be eating.

-So, I came up with the fun alternative.
+So, I came up with a fun alternative.
 Literal hot chocolate.
-This recipe uses Dandies Marshmallows, which are vegan and gluten-free.
+This Vegan Hot Chocolate Sticks recipe uses Dandies Marshmallows, which are vegan and gluten-free.
 They taste just like regular marshmallows.
-Also, use a good quality dark chocolate - you deserve it!
-Don't put crap into your body.
-Trader Joe's sells these giant "Pound Plus" bars that have no dairy in them (if you buy the dark chocolate one) and they go a long way.
+Also, use a good quality dark chocolate – you deserve it!
+Don’t put crap into your body.
+Trader Joe’s sells these giant “Pound Plus” bars that have no dairy in them (if you buy the dark chocolate one), and they go a long way.
 You can also pick them up in my Amazon store.

-These little hot chocolate sticks make great Christmas gifts, or they're perfect when guests come over.
-You can also change up the flavor combinations; you can use peppermint schnapps instead of bourbon or add other spices like cardamom, cayenne, or pumpkin pie spices - YUM!
+These little Vegan Hot Chocolate Sticks with Bourbon & Marshmallows make great Christmas gifts, or they’re perfect when guests come over.
+You can also change up the flavour combinations; you can use peppermint schnapps instead of bourbon or add other spices like cardamom, cayenne, or pumpkin pie spices – YUM!

 1/2 c. pure maple syrup